-Once the appraiser completes the income valuation process the data is then imported to the pro forma portion of the Gemini income application.
+Once the appraiser completes the income valuation process the data is then imported to the pro forma portion of the CAMA software system.
 The appraiser reviews the data and indicated value and makes adjustments as necessary, to come up with a final indication of value.